MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 ### Task 9: Resolve Ticket

 Finish the updateTicket method in TicketStore.
 This will find the row in the database corresponding to this ticket, and update the columns to the data stored in the Ticket object.
+This method will set all the fields in the database for the Ticket object except for the id field.

 To resolve Tickets and remove them from the open ticket list, the user will select one Ticket in `ticketList` and click the `resolveSelectedButton` button.